Enchanted (Taylor Swift song): Commercial performance

 After Speak Now was released, on November 13, 2010, "Enchanted" entered the US Billboard Hot 100 at number 75, the Digital Song Sales chart at number 44, and the Country Digital Song Sales chart at number 11.
 It entered at number 95 on the Canadian Hot 100 chart.
 In 2014, the Recording Industry Association of America (RIAA) certified "Enchanted" gold for surpassing 500,000 track-equivalent units, based on sales and on-demand streaming.

 Between October and November 2021, "Enchanted" experienced a popularity resurgence after it went viral on the video sharing app TikTok.
 In the United States, for the week of October 27, 2021, it amassed over one million streams; the following week, it gained over three million streams.
 It reached the top ten on Billboards Country Streaming Songs and entered two other Billboards component charts: Digital Song Sales and Streaming Songs.
 The song's unexpected popularity was part of "SwiftTok", a hashtag for the collection of TikTok videos using Swift's songs.

 "Enchanted" peaked at number 55 on the Billboard Global 200.
 It reached a new peak on the Canadian Hot 100, at number 47.
 The song charted on the singles charts of Australia (number 43) and Singapore (number 14).
-The song was certified platinum by the Australian Recording Industry Association (ARIA), platinum by Recorded Music NZ (RMNZ), and gold by the British Phonographic Industry (BPI).
+"Enchanted" was certified double platinum in Australia, and platinum in New Zealand and the United Kingdom.